ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/05-analysing-problems.md

 [reduction]{.term}.

 All of the sorting algorithms we have studied make decisions based on the direct comparison of two key values.
+For example, [Insertion sort]{.term}
-For example, Insertion Sort sequentially compares the value to be inserted into the sorted list until a comparison against the next value in the list fails.
+sequentially compares the value to be inserted into the sorted list until a comparison against the next value in the list fails.

-The proof that any comparison sort requires $\Omega(n \log n)$ comparisons in the worst case is structured as follows.
-First, comparison-based decisions can be modeled as the branches in a tree.
+The proof that any comparison sort requires $\Omega(n \log n)$ comparisons in the worst case is structured as follows:

+1. First, comparison-based decisions can be modeled as the branches in a tree.
    This means that any sorting algorithm based on comparisons between records can be viewed as a binary tree whose nodes correspond to the comparisons, and whose branches correspond to the possible outcomes.
-Next, the minimum number of leaves in the resulting tree is shown to be the factorial of $n$.
-Finally, the minimum depth of a tree with $n!$ leaves is shown to be in $\Omega(n \log n)$.
+2. Next, the minimum number of leaves in the resulting tree is shown to be the factorial of $n$.
+3. Finally, the minimum depth of a tree with $n!$ leaves is shown to be in $\Omega(n \log n)$.

 Before presenting the proof of an $\Omega(n \log n)$ lower bound for sorting, we first must define the concept of a